eramireztorres/voicegpt-chat/README.md

 ## Installation

-VoiceGPT-Chat requires Python 3.6 or higher.
-To install VoiceGPT-Chat, follow these steps:

 Make sure you use python 3.11 or higher.
 Since PyPI is temporarily not accepting new user registrations, you can install VoiceGPT-chat directly from the source using the following steps:
 1. Clone the GitHub repository: